THE SURREAL NATURE OF THE JACQUES COUSTEAU UNDERWATER RESERVE

 - The excursion involves moderate exercise.
 Guests with mobility problems may participate in the excursion.

-- This excursion is not recommended for wheelchair users.
+- This excursion is not recommended for guests with mobility problems.?

 - Guests who wish to dive or swim in the water must be in good physical shape and be capable of swimming in deep water.